Planning applications

 Q) Will the Councillor go to the press and object / support ?

-A) The Councillor may decide to do that, but as they have made their views known in public about the application it would probably preclude them from being part of any planning process (if the application goes to a committee) and for them to take part in the decision making process including asking officers questions in such a forum.
+A) The Councillor may decide to do that, but as they have made their views known in public about the application it would probably preclude them from being part of any planning process (if the application goes to a committee) and for them to take part in the decision making process including asking officers questions in such a forum or voting.

 When is planning application required Click here